Finch-API/finch-docs/docs/Product-Guides/Assisted-Connect-Flow.md

 *Initial connections with pay data require additional enablement work.
 For assisted providers which are already *pay-enabled*, the initial connection time will **still be our standard 14 days**.
 For new assisted providers which are not pay-enabled, the initial connection time will be six weeks.
 Please see our [Assisted API Providers](../Development-Guides/Providers.md#assisted-api-providers) page for more information about which providers are currently pay-enabled.

-## Integrating Assisted Connect Flow into your application
+## Integrating Assisted Connect Flow Into Your Application

 ### Application setup
 Contact the Finch team at `developers@tryfinch.com` to setup your application to work with Assisted Connect Flow.